iredmail/docs/en_US/howto/track.user.last.login.md

       both IMAP and POP3, which is implemented in iRedMail-1.2, you can find the difference in upgrade tutorial for iRedMail-1.2 here: [For LDAP backend](./upgrade.iredmail.1.1-1.2.html#improved-last-login-track), [For SQL backends](./upgrade.iredmail.1.1-1.2.html#improved-last-login-track_1).

+## ChangeLog

+- Jun 13, 2024: Add PostgreSQL support.

+## Summary

 Dovecot ships a `last_login` plugin since Dovecot-2.2.14, it can be used to easily save and update user's last-login timestamp in SQL database.

-Currently this plugin works with MySQL/MariaDB, but __not PostgreSQL__.
+For MySQL/MariaDB backends, this plugin works on:

-It works on:

 * CentOS 7 (Dovecot-2.2.36), 8 (Dovecot-2.2.36)
 * Debian 9 (Dovecot-2.2.27)